Young Irish Male Perspectives on Depression & Peer Suicide

 Similarly, the research also indicated that they are likely to brush such disclosures aside when sober, and that friends and peers may also view what they heard to be “drunk talk”

-Suicide is currently the leading cause of mortality in young men in Ireland and these findings were just one element of a study called “Young Irish Male Perspectives on Depression & Peer Suicide”, carried out between 2007 and 2010, by Dr Lorna Sweeney.
-As part of the research, interviews were conducted with a sample of young Irish men who had lost a friend to suicide in recent years.
+Suicide is currently the leading cause of mortality in young men in Ireland and these findings were just one element of a study into "Young Irish Male Perspectives on Depression & Peer Suicide”, carried out between 2009 and 2010, by Dr Lorna Sweeney.
 Sweeney’s research was undertaken through a unique 3ts funded Ad Astra Scholarship in Suicide Studies as part of the Suicide Research Programme at UCD St Vincent’s University Hospital, led by Professor Kevin Malone and supported by 3TS.

+As part of the research interviews were conducted with a sample of young Irish men who had lost a friend to suicide in recent years.
 The research findings indicated that the friendship networks of young Irish males frequently involve all-male interactions, where emotional and personal issues may not be identified and are rarely raised or discussed.
 According to Dr Sweeney “The alcohol context was identified as an important avenue for disclosure of concerns, emotions and suicidal thinking in the friendships of young Irish males; but disclosure within this context was also found to reduce perception of risk in the individual.”

 Previous suicide research has found that a high proportion of those who have died by suicide, have indicated to someone their intentions to do so in advance of the fact.
 Indeed, established suicide prevention programmes such as ASIST and SafeTalk are based on this principle.
 The finding that young Irish men may disclose suicidal thinking under the influence of alcohol is, therefore, highly relevant for gender and youth-specific suicide prevention policies.